LineageOS/lineage_wiki/pages/extracting_blobs_from_zips.md

 ```
 where `path/to/` is the path to the installable zip.

-If your OTA includes `vendor.transfer.list` and `vendor.new.dat.br` or `vendor.new.dat` (other others), extract them from the installable LineageOS zip as well:
+If your OTA includes `vendor.transfer.list` and `vendor.new.dat.br` or `vendor.new.dat` (or others), extract them from the installable LineageOS zip as well:

 ```
 unzip path/to/lineage-*.zip vendor.transfer.list vendor.new.dat*